Background pattern

 • Fatigue.

-• Feeling unwell and symptoms similar to the flu.
+• Feeling unwell and flu-like symptoms.

 When trying to quit smoking, mouth ulcers may occur, but the relationship with nicotine treatment is unclear.